groblet/elden-ring-builds/builds/guts-poison.md

 🧙 Build Overview
-This Strength and Arcane build focuses on using poison and blood loss mechanics to heavily increase the physical damage of a colossal greatsword.
-The playstyle is results-driven, prioritising high-damage hyper armour trades and reliable roll-catch combos during invasions.
+​🐍 This is a Strength and Arcane build centred around using a colossal Greatsword paired with poison mechanics to dramatically boost physical attack power.
-📊 Stats
-The spoken commentary highlights a heavy investment in the following attributes, with the exact numerical breakdown displayed visually on screen at the end of the video:
-📊 Strength: Levelled as a primary stat to scale physical weapon damage.
-📊 Arcane: Levelled heavily to significantly increase the blood loss buildup of the weapon.
-📊 Other Attributes: Vigor, Mind, Endurance, Dexterity, Intelligence, Faith, and total level are present on the visual stat screen but are not explicitly itemised in the spoken dialogue.
+​⚔️ The playstyle focuses on massive damage output, heavy blood loss accumulation, and aggressive roll-catching during PvP invasions.
-⚔️ Weapons
+​⚔️ Weapons
-⚔️ Blood Greatsword +25: The primary weapon, infused with the Blood affinity to provide massive blood loss buildup, paired with the Poisonous Mist Ash of War.
+​🗡️ Greatsword: The primary weapon used two-handed, equipped with the Poison Mist Ash of War.
+It provides immense physical damage and high blood loss build-up.
-⚔️ Poisoned Hand +10: Equipped in the left hand to grant a passive attack power buff whenever poison occurs nearby.
+​🤚 Poisoned Hand: Kept in the setup to trigger a passive damage increase whenever poison is present in the area.
-⚔️ Kindred of Rot's Exaltation: A core talisman that raises attack power by 20% when poison is triggered in the vicinity.
+​💍 Kindred of Rot's Exaltation: A talisman that grants a significant attack power boost when poisoning occurs nearby.
-⚔️ Two-Handed Sword Talisman: Provides a flat 10% damage increase when two-handing the colossal sword.
-⚔️ Shard of Alexander: Greatly boosts the skill damage of the Poisonous Mist Ash of War.
+​💍 Shard of Alexander: A talisman used to increase the skill damage of the Poison Mist Ash of War.
+​💍 Two-Handed Sword Talisman: A talisman providing a 10% damage bonus for two-handing the weapon.
-⚔️ Great-Jar's Arsenal: Maximises maximum equip load to handle this heavy weapon and armour configuration.
+​💍 Great-Jar's Arsenal: A talisman required to vastly increase equip load to carry this heavy setup.
-⚔️ Crimson Seed Talisman: Kept as a situational swap to improve health recovery when healing.
+​💍 Crimson Seed Talisman: Swapped in contextually to boost health recovery from healing flasks.
-🛡️ Gear
+​🛡️ Gear
-🛡️ Mushroom Crown: The essential headpiece that increases attack power when poison or rot is triggered nearby.
+​🍄 Mushroom Crown: The essential headpiece that increases damage output whenever poison is triggered in the vicinity.
-🛡️ Armour of Solitude Set: Utilised for high poise and physical defence to withstand trades, though the video notes the remaining armour slots are customisable.
+​🛡️ Other Armour Pieces: The remaining armour slots are flexible and can be chosen based on personal preference for poise and defense.
-🧪 Buffs
+​🧪 Buffs
-🧪 Bloodboil Aromatic: A consumable that severely boosts physical attack power at the cost of reduced defensive absorption.
+​🧪 Blood Boil Aromatic: A consumable that severely buffs physical damage at the cost of lower overall defenses.
+​💨 Poison Mist: An Ash of War that coats the weapon in poison and creates a toxic cloud to trigger damage buffs.
-🧪 Deadly Poison Spray: An Ash of War used specifically to self-poison, instantly activating the Mushroom Crown, Poisoned Hand, and Kindred of Rot's Exaltation buffs.
+​💦 Deadly Poison Spray: An Ash of War used on a secondary tool to easily self-poison and activate all poison-related damage triggers instantly.
-🧪 Poisonous Mist: An Ash of War that applies a poison coating to the Greatsword while creating a hazardous cloud.
-🧪 Uplifting Aromatic: Deployed contextually to gain a protective bubble shield while applying other setup buffs.
+​🛡️ Uplifting Aromatic: Used occasionally to provide a protective shield during buff routines.
-🧪 Boiled Crab: Used to bolster physical damage negation before engaging targets.
+​🦀 Boiled Crab: A consumable used to mitigate physical damage.
-🎯 Tactics
+​🎯 Tactics
-🎯 The Roll-Catch Combo: Initiate with a Greatsword crouch poke to stagger the target.
-Opponents typically panic roll immediately, allowing a perfectly timed Poisonous Mist follow-up to roll-catch and inflict massive damage.
-🎯 Self-Poisoning Setup: Consume the Bloodboil Aromatic and use Deadly Poison Spray to trigger self-poison before the fight begins, raising the base attack rating up to 1492.
-🎯 Crowd Control: Swap contextually to Storm Stomp followed by a heavy R2 sweeping attack to catch aggressive groups or multiple opponents simultaneously.
+​🔄 The Roll-Catch Combo: Land a crouch-poke with the Greatsword, then follow up immediately with the Poison Mist Ash of War.
+This lines up perfectly to roll-catch opponents who panic-roll after getting hit by the colossal sword.
+​📈 Maximising Damage: Consume the Blood Boil Aromatic first to raise baseline attack power.
+Follow up by self-poisoning or poisoning an opponent to activate the stacked multipliers of the Mushroom Crown, Kindred of Rot's Exaltation, and Poisoned Hand.
+​👥 Crowd Control: Utilise the wide, sweeping pattern of the Greatsword's R2 heavy attacks to manage multiple opponents simultaneously and hit targets trying to position around you.
+​🛡️ Trading Attacks: Rely on the high hyper-armour of the colossal weapon to trade hits with opponents.
+When fully buffed, the damage output is high enough to easily win trades or delete enemy players outright.

-🎯 Hyper Armour Trading: Leverage the high poise of the build to attack through incoming enemy tracking, allowing the heavy weapon to bleed targets out in two hits.
-YouTube video views will be stored in your YouTube History, and your data will be stored and used by YouTube according to its Terms of Service
+​YouTube video views will be stored in your YouTube History, and your data will be stored and used by YouTube according to its Terms of Service